Does An Overdraft Affect Your Mortgage Application?

 Author: Pete Mugleston

-Most bank accounts these days come with an overdraft facility so simply having one shouldn’t be problematic.
-The size of your overdraft, however, and how much of it you use each month could negatively impact your application.
+Nowadays, most bank accounts come with an overdraft facility, so simply having one shouldn’t be problematic.
+However, the size of your overdraft and how much of it you use each month could negatively impact your application.

 Can you get a mortgage if you have an overdraft?

-Things start to get a bit trickier if you have a large overdraft and rely on it regularly.
-Lenders may see this as a sign you’re living beyond your means or that you have trouble managing your finances, which could affect eligibility.
+Things get a bit trickier if you have a large overdraft and rely on it regularly.
+Lenders may see this as a sign that you’re living beyond your means or have trouble managing your finances, which could affect eligibility.

 Whether your overdraft is arranged or unarranged can also make a difference.